How To Survive a Riot

 Escaping a Riot On Foot

-This applies to situations where you find yourself in the midst of a riot, such as in a city street.
+This applies to situations where you find yourself in the midst of a riot, such as on a city street.
 Here are the main points you will need to follow:

-• Go in a Diagonal: Never try to go against the crowd – you could just end up getting trampled, and it will make you stand out.
-To escape the rioting mob, it is best to walk in the same direction as them, but at a diagonal.
+• Go in a Diagonal: Never try to go against the crowd – you could get trampled, and it will make you stand out.
+To escape the rioting mob, walking in the same direction as them is best, but at a diagonal.
 You will soon come to the edge of the mob and can walk away.

 • Don’t Get Involved: Don’t try to stop the rioters from destroying property.
-Any sort of involvement is just going to put you at risk.
+Any involvement is just going to put you at risk.

 *If you see someone getting beat by rioters, then you might feel inclined to intervene.
 But this also puts yourself at risk.
 Instead, try to scare the rioters away by shouting something like “the police are coming!”